os-climate/witness-energy/energy_models/models/electricity/gas/biogas_fired/documentation/biogas_fired_disc.markdown

 The global warming potential can also be greatly reduced when using biogas as the fuel instead of fossil fuel.[^1]

 Production of high heat is calculated in TWh.
+Where, consumption of biogas(TWh) is more than production of electricity(TWh).

 ## Combined Heat and Power (CHP)